Your Child Care Options

 Child Care Resource and Referral provides parents with information about their child care options, including:

-Child care centers are programs licensed by the Louisiana Department of Children and Family Services that serve seven or more children.
-In Louisiana, child care centers may be licensed as Class A or Class B. Regulations for Class A and B centers differ in several ways, including their staff training requirements, staff:child ratios, and allowable forms of discipline.
-If you are eligible for the Child Care Assistance program, it's important to know that only Class A centers may accept payments from the Child Care Assistance Program, and Class B centers may not.
-Visit the DCFS web site to learn more about the differences between Class A and Class B licenses.
+Early Learning Centers are programs licensed by the Louisiana Department of Education that serve seven or more children.
+In Louisiana, child care centers may be licensed as Type I, Type II and Type III.
+Regulations for the types differ in several ways, including their staff training requirements, staff:child ratios, and allowable forms of discipline.
+If you are eligible for the Child Care Assistance program, it's important to know that only Type III centers may accept payments from the Child Care Assistance Program, and Type I and Type II centers may not.

 Family Child Care Homes